1 Dealing with Debt

 14. Terms used when dealing with debt

-You may come across some unusual words and phrases, for example from credit providers, the courts or bailiffs, when you are in debt.
+There are several words and phrases that you may come across, for example from credit providers, the courts or bailiffs, when you are in debt.

-An order asking you to make regular payments to the court, which then distributes the money to the people you owe money to.
+When you make a single payment (or series of payments) to the court, which then distributes the money to the people you owe money to.

 When you are behind with payments (for rent or a loan, for example).